flotiq/flotiq-cli/README.md

 `flotiq purge [flotiqApiKey] [options]`

 This command will remove all data from your account.
 Great for testing imports.
-Command require additional confirmation.
+Command requires additional confirmation.

 **Parameters**

 * `flotiqApiKey` - read and write API key to your Flotiq account
 * `options` - additional options for command:
   * `withInternal=1` - purge should remove also internal type objects (`_media`)

-### Export data from Flotiq to json files
+### Export data from Flotiq to JSON files

 `flotiq export [directory] [flotiqApiKey]`

 This command exports data from the Flotiq account to local JSON files.
 If the key is limited to selected Content Types, then the data available for this key will be exported.

 **Parameters**

 * `directory` - path to the directory where the files will be saved
-* `flotiqApiKey` - read only or read and write API key to your Flotiq account
+* `flotiqApiKey` - read-only or read and write API key to your Flotiq account

 **Flags**

 * `--only-definitions` - use this flag to run export only for Content Type Definitions, ignore Content Objects

 ### Install Flotiq SDK